milesmcc/evalgen-poc/README.md

 **Importantly, many policies may be specific to the setting in which the model is deployed** (and, more broadly, different organizations may have different articulations of the same general policy), making it impossible to produce a single industry-wide set of policy evals.
 For example:

-* A company deploying a shopping assistant chat bot may want to enforce a policy that their chat not make any drug or dosage recommendations (and instead defers the user to a licensed pharmacist or medical professional); and
+* A company deploying a shopping assistant chatbot may want to enforce a policy that their chat not make any drug or dosage recommendations (and instead defers the user to a licensed pharmacist or medical professional); and
 * A company deploying an automated customer support agent may wish to enforce a policy that their agent never mention competitors (in either a positive or negative light).

 How can organizations quantitatively assess how well their system adheres to a given policy across a wide range of situations? **By operationalizing their policy as an eval!**

 Unfortunately, creating evaluations often requires a significant amount of effort.
 Writing evals can be highly labor intensive; grading evals perhaps equally so.
 Given the sheer number of policies that an organization may want to operationalize in an eval—as well as the number of different systems the organization may want to evaluate—this can quickly become a bottleneck.

 This proof of concept sketches out an approach for generating model-graded evaluations for a given policy using language models.
-This approach, while not perfect, makes it possible to generate a large number of evalations for a given policy with significantly less human effort.
+This approach, while not perfect, makes it possible to generate a large number of evaluations for a given policy with significantly less human effort.
 The approach also generates "meta evals" to verify that the grading model works as expected.
 These evals can then be used for:

 * Quickly checking how a given model adheres to a policy across a wide range of situations;
 * Identifying areas where the model may need to be improved to better adhere to the policy;
 * Checking how changes to the model affect its adherence to the policy; etc...

 At a high level, the system generates a large number of situations that may "tempt" the model to violate the policy; these situations can then be incorporated into an existing eval harness that checks whether an evaluated model produces a generation in response to the situation that violates the policy.
-The system also generates "meta-evals" (i.e., examples of generations that should and should not be classified as violative) to ensure that the eval harness' grading model is working as expected.
+The system also generates "meta-evals" (i.e., examples of generations that should and should not be classified as violative) to ensure that the eval harness's grading model is working as expected.

 If the organization has real-world examples of situations in which the model has violated the policy, these examples can be used to help steer the generation process (and could perhaps be included in the final eval set as well).